Sam-Max/rcmltb/README.md

 - Queue system

 ### Leech
-- Link/Torrent/Magnets/Mega to Telegram
 - Files in batch from Telegram restricted channels
 - Links in batch
-- Upload files to a superGroup/channel.
-- 4gb file with premium account

 ### Others
 - Index support (rclone index for all remotes)
-- Load and overwrite rclone.conf file from bot
+- Load/overwrite rclone.conf file from bot
+- Added pyrogram support

 ### From Base Repository
+- Link/Torrent/Magnets/Mega to Telegram
 - Search on torrents with Torrent Search API or with variable plugins using qBittorrent search engine
 - Mongo Database support
 - Save owner settings